 - Put back in the oven and bake 5 to 10 more minutes until the crust is golden.

-Pie dough can be stored in the refrigerator for up to 5 days.
-Just make a disk and cover it with plastic wrap then put in an airtight container or zip top storage bag.
+Just make a disk and cover it with plastic wrap then put in an airtight container or zip-top storage bag.

-You can freeze it baked or unbaked, too.
-Unbaked pie dough can be frozen for up to 3 months and baked pie dough for up to 6 months as long as the freezer is free of odors.
+- Baked pie dough for up to 6 months as long as the freezer is free of odors.

 Either way, wrap the crusts in plastic wrap before freezing.

-Expert Tip: When you feel the dough start to warm up or the butter seems to be softening stop what you're doing and put the pie dough in the freezer for 5 minutes.
+When you feel the dough start to warm up or the butter seems to be softening stop what you're doing and put the pie dough in the freezer for 5 minutes.

-- Make sure the butter is well chilled
+- Make sure the butter is well chilled.

 - Once you've grated the butter into the flour and given it a stir go ahead and put the bowl in the freezer for 5 minutes to firm it all back up.